 Below are the 4 different types of payment gateway with its pros and cons, you can consider which one is the most suitable for your business:

-Hosted gateways of payment direct your clients away from the checkout page on your site.
+Hosted payment gateway direct your clients away from the checkout page on your site.
 When the client clicks the link of gateway, they are redirected to the Payment Service Provider (PSP) site.
 The user fills out his or her payment information here; and the customer is routed back to your website to complete the checkout process after the buying process.